theflaknine/MSFS-Badwater-Basin-Photo-Studio/README.md

 1. Download the latest release from the [Releases page](../../releases).
 2. Extract the folder into your MSFS `Community` directory.
 3. Launch Microsoft Flight Simulator
-4. From free flight, search for Badwater Basin Photo Studio - ICAO is KWBW
+4. From Free Flight, search for Badwater Basin Photo Studio - the ICAO is KXBW
 5.  **IMPORTANT: ensure your sim time of day is set to NIGHT (dark) otherwise the studio lighting will not work**
 6. Choose a parking spot at KXBW - note the labels describe the lighting at each parking spot
 7. Start your free flight
+8. Switch to an exterior view and take some amazing screenshots!

 ---